DhanushKrishna07/horizon-weather/README.md

 ```
 The server will start on http://localhost:3000.

-**2. Open the frontend:**
+**2. Access the Application:**
-Open the index.html file in your web browser.
+Open your web browser and go to http://localhost:3000.
+This will load the index.html file that is being served by your Express.js server and allow the frontend to communicate with the backend.

 **3. Use the App:**
 Enter a city name in the search box and click "Get Weather" to see the forecast.